matthewpalmer/matthewpalmer.github.io/_posts/2014-09-11-how-many-times.markdown

 How many reasons do you need to make sure that the live stream of the biggest product event of the year isn't completely broken?

-How many times does Apple have to get this wrong before they get this right?
+How many times does Apple have to get this wrong before it gets this right?